karl1424/hex_game_project_02122/README.md

 To run the project with Online Multiplayer (localhost) find Server.java in the package network.
 Right click on Server.java and Run Java.
 The server is now running.
 Now do as in the previous step and run the project.
 To run another instance of the program copy the command to run the first instance and paste into a new terminal.
-To run with an online server go to SpaceTag.java in the network/tags and change SERVER_IP to your IP-address as a String.
+To run with an online server go to SpaceTag.java in the network/tags and change SERVER_IP to your IPv4 address as a String.

 To run the project using the C++ version of MCTS go to ComputerManager.java in the package computer_opponent.